Frequently Asked Questions

 Our commitment to health and safety remains paramount at all times, which is why all of our construction teams are equipped with the correct personal protective equipment (PPE) as standard.
 Alongside hi-viz protective clothing and hats, this includes masks, gloves and hand sanitisers.

-The team will also be continuously updating a dedicated web-page for the residents of Marlow at This page includes build updates, frequently-asked-questions and opportunities to speak with the Swish team, including regular online video calls.
+The team will also be continuously updating a dedicated web-page for the residents at www.swishfibre.com/BuildUpdates.
+This page includes build updates, frequently-asked-questions and opportunities to speak with the Swish team, including regular online video calls.

 While we had originally planned to have the Swish team on the ground to meet and discuss the project with you, the website will now serve as both the go-to source of information and our main communication channel with you until further notice.